The Best Chocolate In Under The Radar Places

 Chocolate and churros are made for each other, and El Moro is THE place to go for this winning combination.
 The churros are fresh and generously long for the price you pay.
 The hot chocolate is perfect for dipping, and for a little extra, you can get dark chocolate and cajeta side dips.
 El Moro has two locations in Polanco and several other locations throughout Mexico City.
 The only El Moro location open 24 hours is near Bellas Artes.

 Where to stay: Pug Seal Boutique Hotels in Polanco.
-Pug Seal has four locations in Polanco all within walking distance to high-end shops, parks and a lively food scene including two of the world’s best restaurants, Pujol and Quintonil.
+Pug Seal has four locations in Polanco all within walking distance of high-end shops, parks, and a lively food scene including two of the world’s best restaurants, Pujol and Quintonil.

 Dichoso Cacao, Mexico City